rdegouveia/Getting-CleaningData_CourseraProject/README.md

 ##FUNCTION
-The following function creates a data frame with the average of each variable for each activity and each subject.
+The following function creates a data frame called course_project.txt with the average of each variable for each activity and each subject.
 Before calculating the average the function:

 1st: merges train and test set,  renames columns and activities.